bestwebsoft/Job-board-wordpress-plugin/readme.txt

 = Recommended Plugins =

-The author of the Job board also recommends the following plugins:
+The author of the Job Board also recommends the following plugins:

 * <a href="http://wordpress.org/plugins/sender/">Sender</a> - this plugin sends mail to registered users.
 There is also a premium version of the plugin - <a href="http://bestwebsoft.com/products/sender/?k=ccd218c6d916f9735e3de54ff210e4fe">Sender Pro</a>, allowing to create and save templates for letters, edit the content of messages with a visual editor TinyMce, set priority оf mailing, create and manage mailing lists.
 * <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
 You can also use the auto mode or manual mode for updating and set email notifications.